-This information will help you prepare for your high dose rate (HDR) brachytherapy (brak-e-ther-ah-pe) with interstitial implants treatment for treatment of gynecological cancers at Memorial Sloan Kettering (MSK).
+This information will help you get ready for your HDR brachytherapy (BRAY-kee-THAYR-uh-pee) with interstitial (IN-ter-STIH-shul) implants for treatment of gynecological cancers at Memorial Sloan Kettering (MSK).

 Read through this resource at least once before your brachytherapy procedure and use it as a reference in the days leading up to your treatment.
 Bring it with you every time you come to MSK, including for your treatments.
 You and your healthcare team will refer to it throughout your care.Back to top

 About Your Gynecological System